The Vancouver International Boat Show takes place in February at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 Admission to the Vancouver International Boat Show includes access to complimentary bus and ferry shuttle services.

-Free shuttle bus service is offered every day throughout the event between the Floating Show at the Granville Island Maritime Market and Marina and the main entrance at BC Place Stadium.
+Free shuttle bus service was offered every day throughout this year’s event between the Floating Show at the Granville Island Maritime Market and Marina and the main entrance at BC Place Stadium.

 Complimentary Mini Ferry Service also runs continuously most years between the Granville Island venue and the Plaza of Nation’s dock near BC Place Stadium.